-Terramare deepened the Vuosaari fairway and harbour basin from 11 metres to 13 metres navigation depth.
+Terramare deepened the Vuosaari fairway and harbour basin from 11 metres to 13 metres navigation depth in 2020-2021.
 The project involved the dredging of around one million cubic metres of clay and moraine material, and around half a million cubic metres of bedrock was drilled and blasted, says Project Manager Jani Vyyryläinen.

 “The project was challenging in the sense that there is a lot of sea traffic at the location and different parties were involved.
 We frequently held meetings to ensure that information flowed freely about what was happening and where,” explains Vyyryläinen, reminding us that safety was the number one priority in the project.

 In the contract, the soft materials generated were disposed of in a dumping area in the open sea, while the blasted rock was transported by barge by sea for use in sea-filling in the construction of the new Hernesaari district.
 Another blasted rock disposal location was Ruusuniemi.

 “Sea transport of the blasted rock not only brought cost savings, but also reduced noise and traffic disruption in the urban area,” says Vyyryläinen.